RBTozo/Super_Shop/README.md

 - If you already have a `SuperShopDb` and want to preserve data, choose `N` when the script asks to delete the DB.
 - If you see package vulnerability warnings for `Microsoft.Data.SqlClient`, consider upgrading the package version in `GroceryShop.csproj`.

-## Next suggestions (optional)

-- Add an Admin UI to create and schedule `Offers` (currently the `Offers` table is present but no CRUD UI was added).
-- Add more robust input validation and unit tests for DB helper methods.
-- Export/Import data and backups for `SuperShopDb`.

 ---
 Created and maintained for local small-store POS evaluation and testing.